davidevdt/CryptoMarketDataFetcher/README.md

 32372.24,0.07124,0.07262,0.07066,0.07262,2022-12-28 00:00:00
 ```

-and the same information will be printed on screen in tabular format.
+and the same information will be printed on screen in a tabular format.
 The program `candlestickDataFetcher` will output the same information, but it will keep refreshing the data (by default, every 5 seconds).

 ## Terminating the program
 To terminate `marketDataFetcher` and `candlestickDataFetcher`, simply press `Ctrl+C`. `candlestickDataDownloader` terminates automatically.